 • Convenience Stores

-• Online Stores
+• Specialty Stores

 • North America

-• Central & South America
+• Central and South America

-• Middle East & Africa
+• Middle East and Africa

 Research Support Specialist, USA